slarda/harness/commands.md

 When using Authentication with Harness we define Users and give them Permissions.
 Two Permissions are predefined: client and admin.
 Clients are typically granted access to any number of Engines by ID and all of their sub-resources: Events and Queries.
 The admin has access to all parts of Harness.
 In order to manage Users and Permissions the User must be an admin so these commands will only work for an admin.

- - **`harness user-add`** returns the bearer token credentials for the user and a unique user-id.
+ - **`harness user-add [client | admin] [<some-engine-id>]`** returns the user-id and secret that gives `roleSet` access to the engine-id specified.
+Not that the engine-id is not needed for creating an admin user which, as a superuser, has access to all resources.
- - **`harness user-delete <some-user-id>`** removes the user and any permissions they have, in effect revoking their bearer token.
+ - **`harness user-delete <some-user-id>`** removes the user and any permissions they have, in effect revoking their credentials.
+A warning will be generated when deleting an admin user.
- - **`harness grant <some-user-id> [client | admin] [<some-engine-id> \| *]`** grants client or admin access to an engine for a user-id
+ - **`harness grant <some-user-id> <some-engine-id>`** grants client or access to an engine-id for a user-id. **Note**: This is only needed if more than one engine-id is used by a "client" since creating a "client" requires an initializing engine-id.
+Also this is never needed for an admin user since they are created with superuser access to all resources.
- - **`harness revoke <some-user-id> [<some-engine-id> \| *]`** revokes all permissions for the engine-id
+ - **`harness revoke <some-user-id> [<some-engine-id> | *]`** revokes all permissions for a user-id to the engine-id(s) specified.
+The wild-card revokes access to all engine-ids.
+And error is reported if this is used to revoke admin permissions since all admins are superusers.
- - **`harness status users [<some-user-id>[`** list all users and their permissions or only permissions for requested user.
+ - **`harness status users [<some-user-id>]`** list all users and their permissions or only permissions for requested user.

 # Harness Workflow

 Startup all services needed by all templates.
-For Harness with the Contextual Bandit this will be MongoDB and VowpalWabbit (see the Template docs for installing services).
+For Harness with the Contextual Bandit this will be MongoDB and Vowpal Wabbit (see the Template docs for installing services).
 Other Templates may require other services.
 Each type of engine will allow config for connecting to the services it needs in its JSON config file.
 But the services must be running before Harness and the Engine is started or it will not be able to connect to them.

 ## Workflow Without Auth